startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

         How do I identify this pattern?
-        They will be problems involving a sorted array with numbers in a given range If the problem asks you to find the missing/duplicate/smallest number in an sorted/rotated array Problems featuring cyclic sort pattern:
+        They will be problems involving a sorted array with numbers in a given range If the problem asks you to find the missing/duplicate/smallest number in an sorted/rotated array

+        We one by one consider all cycles.
+We first consider the cycle that includes first element.
+We find correct position of first element, place it at its correct position, say j.
+We consider old value of arr[j] and find its correct position, we keep doing this till all elements of current cycle are placed at correct position, i.e., we don’t come back to cycle starting point.

+        Problems featuring cyclic sort pattern:
         Find the Missing Number (easy)
         Find the Smallest Missing Positive Number (medium)

 22) Know in-place reverse linked list (MEMORIZE)